groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/barcode/docx.en.md

 head_description: "The GroupDocs.Assembly for Java API makes it simple to create and insert barcode images into your documents and emails in real time."

 ############################# Header ############################
-title: "Generate barcodes for DOCX files with our .NET API"
+title: "Generate barcodes for DOCX files with our Java API"
-description: "GroupDocs.Assembly for Java provides comprehensive tools to dynamically create, customize, and embed barcodes into DOCX files using the Java API."
+description: "GroupDocs.Assembly for Java provides comprehensive tools to dynamically create, customize, and embed barcodes into DOCX files."
 subtitle: "GroupDocs.Assembly for Java"

 header_actions: